mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/from-source.rst

   The `ENABLE_EXTRA_ALIGNMENT` and `ENABLE_AUTOMATIC_INIT_AND_CLEANUP` are part
-  of |mongo-c-driver|, and correspond to deprecated features that are only enabled for compatibility purposes.
+  of |mongo-c-driver|, and correspond to deprecated features that are only enabled by default for ABI compatibility purposes.
 It is highly recommended to disable these features whenever possible.

   The `ENABLE_MONGOC=FALSE` argument disabled building |libmongoc|.
 We'll build that in the next section.